JiggyTheGrey/Parlay/replit.md

-# BloodWager - Crypto Team Wagering Platform
+# Parlay-it - Crypto Clan Wagering Platform

 ## Overview

-BloodWager is a centralized web application for team-vs-team crypto wagering focused on the game Bloodstrike.
-This is a custodial platform (similar to Stake.com) where teams can create accounts, challenge each other with crypto wagers, play matches off-platform, and manually confirm winners for fund distribution.
+Parlay-it is a centralized web application for clan-vs-clan crypto wagering across multiple games (Bloodstrike, Call of Duty, etc.).
+This is a custodial platform (similar to Stake.com) where clans can create accounts, challenge each other with crypto wagers, play matches off-platform, and manually confirm winners for fund distribution.
 The platform does NOT use smart contracts - all balances are controlled by the backend.

 **Core Features:**
 - Team creation and management with captain roles